-Oil level-Check the sight gauge level on the hydraulic oil reservoir daily.
-Add just enough fluid so the level is in the center of the sight gauge.
+Oil level- Check the sight gauge level on the hydraulic oil reservoir daily.
+Add just enough fluid so the level is at the top of the lower sight gauge.
 Always check the hydraulic oil level when it is cool.
-Hydraulic will expand when heated.
+The top sight gauge is for when the hydraulic oil is hot, hydraulic oil will expand when heated.